usacpcheung/sims-uploader/README.md

    ```
    Store raw spreadsheets under `uploads/` so related CSVs remain out of Git.
 The script reads `.env` for database access, then writes a cleaned `.csv` alongside the Excel file.
 Output filenames are suffixed with the spreadsheet's SHA-256 hash (e.g. `your_file.<hash>.csv`) so re-processing the same worksheet never overwrites previous exports.
 It exits immediately with a helpful message if any required `DB_...` variables are missing.

    The preprocessor inspects the target staging table schema (via `information_schema`) to determine which headers are mandatory.
-Every column that is not flagged as ingestion metadata (e.g. `file_hash`) in the sheet configuration must appear in the spreadsheet.
+Columns listed under `required_columns` in the sheet configuration must appear in the spreadsheet, while metadata columns (e.g. `file_hash`) are ignored during validation.
 When running via the CLI, the tool prints `Missing required column(s): …` to `stderr` and exits with status code `2`.
 When `app.prep_excel.main` is imported and called from another service (e.g. a future web UI), a `MissingColumnsError` is raised; the exception exposes a `.missing_columns` tuple containing the absent header names so callers can surface a structured error to end users.

    Sheet configuration (sheet→staging-table mapping, metadata columns, and future options) is stored in `sheet_ingest_config`.
 Each row is scoped by `workbook_type` so different templates can reuse the same worksheet label without clashing.
 Register the worksheets you plan to ingest with simple SQL instead of editing Python: